Reactive-Query-Lab/reactive-query/README.md

 # Reactive Query

-A framework-agnostic library for model part in MVVM architectural pattern, automating querying, storing, and managing data in frontend applications based on MVVM, CQS, and reactive programming paradigms.
+A framework-agnostic library for model part in MVVM architectural pattern, automating querying, storing, and caching data in frontend applications based on MVVM or any MV*, CQS, and reactive programming paradigms.

 ## Table of Contents